CGBI: Breastfeeding Family Friendly Community Designation

 In 2011, the Surgeon General’s Call to Action to Support Breastfeeding highlighted a need for a community level, multifaceted approach to breastfeeding support.

 Exclusive breastfeeding has been referred to as “The Great Equalizer”, because (it) “goes a long way toward canceling out the health difference between being born into poverty or being born into affluence” (JP Grant, when UNICEF Executive Director).
-A breastfeeding-friendly community is a healthier, more welcoming community for young families of all races and ethnicities.
+A breastfeeding family friendly community is a healthier, more welcoming community for young families of all races and ethnicities.

-A mother’s decision to breastfeed her baby should be supported by her family and community.
-Most mothers initiate breastfeeding in the hospital; however, many stop breastfeeding within a few days or week.
-Therefore, the BREASTFEEDING-FRIENDLY CITY/COMMUNITY DESIGNATION (BFCD) is a program designed to complement the Global Revised, Updated and Expanded Baby-friendly Hospital Initiative.
+A parent’s decision to breastfeed an infant should be supported by the family and community.
+Most families initiate breastfeeding in the hospital; however, many stop breastfeeding within a few days or week.
+Therefore, the BREASTFEEDING FAMILY FRIENDLY COMMUNITY DESIGNATION (BFFCD) is a program designed to complement the Global Revised, Updated and Expanded Baby-friendly Hospital Initiative.
 Designation sends the message that the community respects a family’s desires and appreciates the benefits of breastfeeding to the health of the child, the mother, the family, and the community.

 For information and resources to support your community to become breastfeeding friendly, visit the Breastfeeding Family Friendly Communities website.

 To learn about other communities working towards the designation, check out the “Our Communities” dropdown on the Homepage.

 Ten Steps to a Breastfeeding Family Friendly Community